List of DC Comics characters: F: Folded Man

-Folded Man is the name of two fictional characters appearing in American comic books published by DC Comics.
+Folded Man is the name of two characters appearing in American comic books published by DC Comics.

 Edwin Gauss

 The Folded Man was once Edwin Gauss, a physics student at M.I.T. looking to resolve Albert Einstein's Unified field theory.
 In doing so, he created an exoskeleton that allows him to travel across dimensions.

 An irate Bridges, who considers the exoskeleton Gauss developed (using Bridges' software) to be his own property, pursues Gauss to claim the technology for himself.
 Gauss reinvents himself as a costumed criminal named "the Folded Man".
 His new criminal career brings him into conflict with Wally West.

 In Infinite Crisis, Folded Man joins Alexander Luthor Jr.'s Secret Society of Super Villains.

 Xolani

-In 1883, a South African thief named Xolani becomes a conduit of the Speed Force, gaining the ability to distort his body and teleport by manipulating space-time.
-His abilities later transport him to the present day, where he battles the Flash.
+In 1883, a South African thief named Xolani became a conduit of the Speed Force, gaining the ability to contort his body into different shapes, flatten himself, phase through solid objects, and teleport by bending space-time for a certain period of time.
+It was through his space-time bending that he ended up in the present day, where he battles the Flash.